The Good Man of Nanking: Diary entries

 "Two Japanese soldiers have climbed over the garden wall and are about to break into our house.
 When I appear they give the excuse that they saw two Chinese soldiers climb over the wall.
 When I show them my party badge, they return the same way.
 In one of the houses in the narrow street behind my garden wall, a woman was raped, and then wounded in the neck with a bayonet.
 I managed to get an ambulance so we can take her to Kulou Hospital. ...
 Last night up to 1,000 women and girls are said to have been raped, about 100 girls at Ginling Girls' College alone.
 You hear nothing but rape.
 If husbands or brothers intervene, they're shot.
 What you hear and see on all sides is the brutality and bestiality of the Japanese soldiers."

-While, on the next day of the fall of Nanking, Rabe handed a letter of thanks to the Japanese army commander concerning that the people in the Safety Zone could stay without one fire and were all safe.
+While, on the next day of the fall of Nanjing, Rabe handed a letter of thanks to the Japanese army commander concerning that the people in the Safety Zone could stay without one fire and were all safe.
 The following is a part of his letter of thanks.